simplertasks/aics/hn/hn-google-doc.md

 The creator still writes in plain AICS English; at runtime, it becomes bulletproof.
 AICS isn’t just a clever hack.
 It’s one decision away from being the native format for lightweight agentic apps.

+I recall when lotus 123 and Excel became prominent in businesses it wasn't because they were a new programming tool, it was because ordinary users could do things once reserved for programmers and that is what I hope AICS offers to the world

+## The Hope for AICS

+In 1983, Lotus 1-2-3 didn't create millions of new programmers.
+It did something more valuable: it gave business users direct access to capabilities that previously required hiring a programmer.

+Perhaps through wide spread adoption by users and AI companies AICS might have a similar fate, that is my hope.

 ## Conclusion

 We are entering an era where "coding" is simply "writing clearly."